Function-Rips complexes in persistent homotopy theory: Stability and persistent Latschev theorems: Background

 \end{notation} \begin{remark} If $X^{\bullet}$ and $Y^{\bullet}$ both arise from pairs $(X, f\colon X \to \pos)$ and $(Y, g\colon Y \to \pos)$, then $[X^{\bullet}, Y^{\bullet}]$ is in canonical bijection with equivalence classes of maps $h \colon X \to Y$ such that $g(h(x)) \leq f(x)$, under homotopies $H \colon X \times [0,1] \to Y$ such that $g(H(x,t)) \leq f(x)$. \end{remark} \begin{block} It is not hard to see that persistently homotopic arrows are identified in $\ho(\iSpaces^{\pos})$.
 Hence, there are canonical maps

 However, these maps are generally neither injective nor surjective.
-Nevertheless, in the case of a filtered cell complex, this turns out to be the case.
+Nevertheless, in the case of filtered cell complexes, this turns out to be the case.
 In fact, the theory of projective model structures guarantees that one has the following two results: \end{block} \begin{proposition} Let $Y^{\bullet} \in \Top^{\pos}$ and $C^{\bullet}$ be a filtered cell complex.
-Then the canonical natural map \( [C^{\bullet}, Y^{\bullet}] \to \ho( \iSpaces^{\pos})(C^{\bullet}, Y^{\bullet}) \) is a bijection. \end{proposition} \begin{proposition} Given any $X^{\bullet} \in \Top^{\pos}$, there exists a filtered cell complex $C^{\bullet} \in \Top^{\pos}$, together with a weak equivalence $C^{\bullet} \xrightarrow{\simeq} X^{\bullet}$. \end{proposition} \begin{block} Together, these two results have the following consequence.
+Then the canonical natural map \( [C^{\bullet}, Y^{\bullet}] \to \ho( \iSpaces^{\pos})(C^{\bullet}, Y^{\bullet}) \) is a bijection. \end{proposition} \begin{proof} This is the classical characterization of hom-sets in the homotopy category between a cofibrant and a fibrant object, together with the fact that every object in the projective model structure (with the Quillen model structure on $\Top$) is fibrant, and every filtered cell complex is cofibrant (see \cref{rem:cof_gen}). \end{proof} \begin{proposition} Given any $X^{\bullet} \in \Top^{\pos}$, there exists a filtered cell complex $C^{\bullet} \in \Top^{\pos}$, together with a weak equivalence $C^{\bullet} \xrightarrow{\simeq} X^{\bullet}$. \end{proposition} \begin{proof} This follows by the small object argument (see \cite[§10.5]{Hirschhorn2003}) together with \cref{rem:cof_gen}. \end{proof} \begin{block} Together, these two results have the following consequence.
 Denote by $\ho \cat[Cell](\pos)$ the category of ($\pos$)-filtered cell complexes with morphisms given by persistent homotopy classes.
-By \cref{rem:pers_is_filtered}, we may equivalently think of the hom-sets as certain homotopy classes of filtration preserving maps. \end{block} \begin{theorem} The canonical functor
+By \cref{rem:pers_is_filtered}, we may equivalently think of the hom-sets as certain homotopy classes of filtration-preserving maps. \end{block} \begin{theorem} The canonical functor

-is an equivalence of categories. \end{theorem} \begin{block} In this sense, one can equivalently use the setting of filtered cell complexes and filtered homotopies to perform persistent homotopy theory. \end{block}